 Monsoon season in Nepal always seems to get a bad reputation.
 I guess the fact that it’s called “monsoon season” isn’t super helpful.
 For some reason, most people associate monsoon season with a constant downpour that lasts several months.
 But that’s just not true.
 You might get an occasional day or two of rain, but usually it only rains for an hour or two and then clears up.
-Of course this isn’t always ideal, especially if you want to be outside, but monsoon season has its perks as well.
-It’s actually one of my favorite times to travel.
+Of course this isn’t always ideal, especially if you want to be outside, but monsoon season in Nepal has its perks as well.

 When is Monsoon Season in Nepal?